 Some JVM options

-Ini files are located in the jetty.base (if different from jetty.home) and are typically edited to change the configuration.
+It is the ini files are located in the jetty base (if different from jetty home) that are typically edited to change the configuration (Eg change ports)

 Module dependencies for ordering and activation